Pinball

-Pinball games are a family of games in which a ball is propelled into a specially designed table where it bounces off various obstacles, scoring points either en route or when it comes to rest.
+Pinball games are a family of games in which a ball is propelled into a specially designed table where it bounces off various obstacles, scoring points either en-route or when it comes to rest.
 Historically the board was studded with nails called 'pins' and had hollows or pockets which scored points if the ball came to rest in them.
 Today, pinball is most commonly an arcade game in which the ball is fired into a specially designed cabinet known as a pinball machine, hitting various lights, bumpers, ramps, and other targets depending on its design.

 The game's object is generally to score as many points as possible by hitting these targets and making various shots with flippers before the ball is lost.
-Most pinball machines use one ball per turn (except during special multi-ball phases), and the game ends when the ball(s) from the last turn are lost.
+Most pinball machines use one ball per turn, except during special multi-ball phases, and the game ends when the ball(s) from the last turn are lost.
 The biggest pinball machine manufacturers historically include Bally Manufacturing, Gottlieb, Williams Electronics and Stern Pinball.

+Currently active pinball machine manufacturers include Stern Pinball, Jersey Jack Pinball, American Pinball, Chicago Gaming Company, Pinball Brothers, Dutch Pinball, Spooky Pinball and Multimorphic, Inc., as well as several smaller boutique manufacturers.

 History

+The history of pinball machines varies by the source.
+These machines definitely arrived in recognizable form prior to World War II.
+The opinions on the relevance of the earlier prototypes varies depending on the definition of the pinball machine, for example: